outfox/fennecs/fennecs.tech/cookbook/InitialD.md

 :::

 ### Premise
 Let's build a sleeper drift racing championship car out of nothing but Entities and Components!

-An easy intro to **fenn**ecs where you won't spill your tofu yet!
+A smooth ride into to **fenn**ecs where you won't spill your tofu yet!

 ### Implementation
 <<< ../../cookbook/InitialD.cs {cs:line-numbers}